Introduction to Canvas

-December 2018:* Next, you have to accept the invitation to become the Teacher.
-You can do that in one of two ways: (1) Canvas will email you, and you can accept the invitation from that email.
-(2) You can click the "Home" link on the course navigation menu.
-You will see a notification message from Canvas telling you that you've been invited to this course and letting you accept that invitation.
+Accepting the invitation to become the Teacher can be done in one of two ways: (1) Canvas will email you, and you can accept the invitation from that email.
+(2) With the course still open, click the "Home" link on the course navigation menu.
+You will see a notification message from Canvas telling you that you have been invited to the course.
+Click "Accept" to join the course.